Pacific Mesothelioma Center

 Immunotherapy drugs hold promise as a gentler alternative to chemotherapy, just as P/D is a more tolerable procedure than EPP.

 Cameron hopes pleural mesothelioma patients will ultimately be able to repeat this treatment plan every few years as needed.
-This would extend their life expectancy by years, marking a huge improvement over the average outcomes of current therapies.
+This would extend their life expectancy by years, marking a considerable improvement over the average outcomes of current therapies.